What personal information do we collect from the people that visit our website?

 When registering on our site, as appropriate, you may be asked to enter your name, email address, phone number or other details to help you with your experience.

 We collect information from you when you fill out a form or enter information on our site.

 How do we use your information?

-- To allow us to better serve you in responding to your requests
+- To allow us to better service you in responding to your customer service requests.

-- To follow up with you after correspondence (email or phone inquiries)
+- To follow up with them after correspondence (live chat, email or phone inquiries)

 Do we use ‘cookies’?